 TapuTapu at Volcano Bay

-Universal has attempted to eliminate waits at Volcano bay with the introduction of virtual lines.
+Universal has attempted to eliminate waits, with mixed results, at Volcano bay with the introduction of virtual lines.
 All guests are given a TapuTapu to wear on arrival.
-Guests simply tap into a virtual line with their TapuTapu to secure a ride time.
-Once their TapuTapu vibrates you return to the line for a short wait before your ride.
-It sounds simple, but there are mixed reports on its success.
+Guests simply tap into a virtual queue with their TapuTapu to secure a ride time.
+Once your TapuTapu vibrates, you return to the line for a short wait before your ride.

 Dining at Volcano Bay